 MBAX 6290 - Textual Analysis in Business

 This course will discuss basic ideas around natural language processing (NLP) in research in different dismal science disciplines, from Economics to Psychology and Political Science, with a bent/focus on financial markets and accounting statements.
 The course is meant for graduate students as an introductory course on textual analysis, with an emphasis on methods and applications in Finance and Accounting.
 The language of choice for the course will be R. The course will be multilingual in that both the faculty and students can use other languages than R (python/perl/C).
 Recommended prerequisite: MBAC 6060 (minimum grade D-).
+Same as ACCT 6290.

 MSBC 5030 - Quantitative Methods

 Covers foundations for statistical reasoning and statistical applications in business.
 Topics include graduate level treatment of descriptive statistics, probability, probability distributions, sampling theory and sampling distributions and statistical inference (estimation and hypothesis testing).
 Provides an introduction to regression analysis, analysis of variance, time series forecasting, decision analysis, index numbers, and nonparametric methods.
+Heavy use of R programming in course execution.